Have fun this Halloween in your kitchen laboratory building Frankenstein’s Pretzel Monsters.

 Pipe a dot of black candy melts on the backside of two candy eyes and attach them to each of the pretzels.

 Pop in the freezer for 1-2 minutes until the candy coating hardens.

 Break or cut enough dipping pretzels to create 36 small pieces, approximately 1/2 inch in length.

-Dip one end of two pretzel pieces in melted green candy melts and attach on either side of the pretzel monster to create it's bolts.
+Dip one end of two pretzel pieces in melted green candy melts and attach to either side of the pretzel monster to create its bolts.